-Global economic challenges continue and may reduce the financial resources available for capital-intensive activities such as CCUS, and the costs of major projects have been escalating.
+Economic challenges continue in North America and Europe and may reduce the financial resources available for capital-intensive activities such as CCUS, and the costs of major projects have been escalating.
 On the other hand, CCUS projects have been part of economic stimulus packages in some countries.
 The challenge of financing is particularly difficult in developing countries.